 Just like it is important to experiment with different content platforms, it is also vital that you experiment with different content formats.
 Only creating text-based content or carousel posts may not be the best idea.

-Instead, try different formats such as infographics, videos, social media lives, social media stories, etc. Through experimentation, you’ll be able to maximize your engagement and drive more traffic to your eCommerce store.
+Instead, try different formats such as infographics, videos, social media lives, social media stories, etc. Blog engagement can also be driven by also converting them into audio and a text to speech generator can help in this regard.
+Through experimentation, you’ll be able to maximize your engagement and drive more traffic to your eCommerce store.

 9. Not Focusing on Content Engagement

 Nurturing and engagement is another major part of content marketing.
 Your site visitors and followers have to feel engaged and connected with your brand.
 Only then will it be easier for you to convert them into loyal customers.

 Not just your leads, engagement and nurturing is also crucial for your existing customers.
 Engagement can nudge them to make repeat purchases.
 Hence, ensure that you actively engage with your audience on different content marketing channels.

 No, it's not always about how many social media stories you put out each day or how many blog posts you produce in a month.
 Yes, consistency and content frequency is important.
 But, these are not more important than the quality of content.

 For example, creating eight 500-word blog posts may not fetch results as good as producing two 2000-word blog posts in a month.
 Hence, do not try to give up on the quality of your content just for the sake of quantity.